GOP calls for Fauci investigation, resignation mount after NIH admits funding gain-of-function research

 INTERNATIONAL COMMUNITY 'COMPLICIT' IN GAIN-OF-FUNCTION RESEARCH: BOOK

-But a letter from the NIH to Ranking Member Rep. James Comer of the House Committee on Oversight and Reform Wednesday admitted to a "limited experiment" was conducted in order to test if "spike proteins from naturally occurring bat coronaviruses circulating in China were capable of binding to the human ACE2 receptor in a mouse model" – contradicting Fauci’s previous claims.
+But a letter from the NIH to Ranking Member Rep. James Comer of the House Committee on Oversight and Reform Wednesday admitted to a "limited experiment" conducted in order to test if "spike proteins from naturally occurring bat coronaviruses circulating in China were capable of binding to the human ACE2 receptor in a mouse model" – contradicting Fauci’s previous claims.

 The firestorm that followed renewed demands by Republicans in Congress for the resignation of the infectious disease specialist.